 On April 23, Sunday Times editor Phylicia Oppelt defended her investigations team against allegations made by Pule.

 Pule was the subject of months worth of stories of alleged impropriety in her department by three investigators at the paper, which resulted in two official probes.
+On April 22, Pule said the investigators were acting on behalf of "handlers".

 In a statement released that evening, Oppelt called on Pule to provide proof that the journalists were acting on behalf of “handlers” during their reportage of the minister.
 If the minister could not do this, Oppelt said, she should publicly apologise.